|

 How Decisions are Made

-To begin with the first question, Spiegel shows that each of the Presidents since World War II has followed a highly idiosyncratic approach to the Middle East.
 Harry S Truman had no goals of his own, but dealt with problems as they arose.
 He took advice from disparate quarters, including even his former haberdashery partner.
 Despite a pro-Israel reputation, he is fact favored the Arabs one time, Israel the next.
-"Tn Africa, or East Asia.
+"The president swayed back and forth as internal and external constraints affected him.
+The outcome was a weak and inconsistent policy, which neither side could totally influence."

 These divisions bedevil government decision-making, as Spiegel shows.
 Although voters select a president with, in foreign affairs, an eye primarily toward East-West issues, and although a president chooses his aides on the same basis, an administration's Soviet policy is no key to its views on the Middle East.
 Eisenhower was a cold warrior while Carter sought conciliation with Moscow, but both favored the Arabs.
 Eisenhower and Nixon both made anti-Communism the central tenet of their foreign policy, but one favored the Arabs and the other Israel.